Where do all those plastic water bottles go and what sparked a feminist revolution

 from around the globe, representing a variety of voices and viewpoints that challenge

-The first half of the Festival will feature six films.
+The first half of the Festival will feature four films.
 Unless noted, all screenings

 will be in the Mott Community College Regional Technology Center Auditorium on the

 Flint campus.
-The second half of the film festival will feature an additional five
+The second half of the film festival will be at Kettering University,

 All films shown are free and open to the public.